 Seat Belts & School Buses

 The federal government is re-examining whether children should be buckled up when they ride in a school bus.

 Currently, six states – California, Florida, Louisiana, New Jersey, New York, and Texas – have seat belt requirements for school buses.

 Traffic safety groups agree that a strong child passenger safety law should:

-- Assure children with special needs use proper restraints
+- Ensure that children with special needs use proper restraints.

 News tagged with Child Passenger Safety